 Post-Study Work Opportunities:

-Indian students can apply for the Post-Graduation Work Permit (PGWP), allowing them to work full-time in Canada for up to three years.
+Indian students can apply for the Post-Graduation Work Permit (PGWP), allowing them to work in Canada after graduation.
+The length of the permit depends on the duration of the study program and may be issued for up to three years.
 This provides hands-on experience in hospitals, long-term care facilities, clinics, and community health centers.
 Gaining practical experience also strengthens eligibility for permanent residency through programs such as Express Entry and Provincial Nominee Programs (PNPs), supporting long-term career growth in Canada’s healthcare system.

 Career Opportunities and Salary Overview: